Best Times to Visit Sana'a, Yemen

 Sana'a's Old City: A Sensory Journey

-culturalLose yourself in the labyrinthine alleys of Sana'a's Old City, a UNESCO World Heritage site.
-Marvel at the towering mud-brick houses, adorned with intricate geometric designs, and soak in the vibrant atmosphere of bustling souks.
+culturalWander through the labyrinthine streets of Sana'a's Old City, a UNESCO World Heritage site.
+Marvel at the towering mud-brick houses, adorned with intricate geometric patterns, and soak in the vibrant atmosphere of bustling souks.
 Best experienced in the cooler months, early morning or late afternoon to avoid the midday heat.

 Best time: October-April